 Perfectly cooked ribs showing ideal texture achieved through precise oven temperature control

 Mastering oven-slow-cooked ribs comes down to precise temperature control.
 The ideal oven setting of 225°F-250°F for 3-4 hours transforms tough ribs into tender perfection by allowing collagen to fully convert to gelatin.
 Remember to verify with an internal thermometer (190°F-205°F) rather than relying solely on time.
-With these science-backed techniques, you'll achieve restaurant-quality results every time without specialized equipment.
+With these science-backed techniques and contextual constraints accounted for, you'll achieve restaurant-quality results every time without specialized equipment.